 St Mary Star of the Sea College

-This same team selection and pathway process applies to the sports of touch (15's and Opens), football (Open's) and rugby league (15's and Opens).
+Wollongong Diocese will also select teams in the sports of Touch (15's and Opens), Football (Open's) and Rugby League (15's and Opens).
 Other Championship days across a number of sports take place without teams being selected.
-Individual trials for CCC selection are ongoing throughout the year with details available on the CCC website https://www.csss.nsw.edu.au/nswccc-home.aspx.

 All parents must be directed to Sports Publicity and Permission page on this site, prior to their children participating in representative sport.

 ONLINE REGISTRATION AND STUDENT LEVIES FOR INDIVIDUAL NSWCCC EVENTS & DIOCESAN REPRESENTATIVE TEAMS